CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 Now, I can log out from Mahti, but the screen session remains active in the Mahti login node I use (in this case, _mahti-login1_).

-To connect to this session, I first connect to the mahti node where the screen session is running:
+To connect to this session, I first connect to the Mahti node where the screen session is running:
 ```text
 ssh csc-username@mahti-login1.csc.fi
 ```